Gangnam Ultherapy PrimeAn Editorial Archive

 YAAN Clinic is a well-known Gangnam practice with a long-standing reputation in thread lifting paired with MFU, and the team works with international patients across English-language consultation.
 The clinic runs both procedures as a combination program with structured intake.
 Booking lead time is typically two to three weeks during peak season, and same-visit combos are available for established patients.

-Forena Clinic (Gangnam) — Ulthera plus thread combo
+Forena Clinic (Hongdae) — Ulthera plus thread combo

 Re:Berry Skin Clinic (Gangnam) — combo sequencing with regenerative pairing